 What is sexual violence?

 The Department of Education Office for Civil Rights defines “sexual violence” as “physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.”
 Sexual violence includes rape, sexual assault or battery, sexual abuse and sexual coercion.
 While the use of force is sometimes present in an act of sexual violence, it need not be.
 Any form of sexual conduct without consent, with a minor (who by law cannot give consent) or with a person who is temporarily incapacitated from giving knowing consent (e.g., because of the influence of drugs or alcohol, sleep, illness, or any other reason) also constitutes sexual violence.
-All forms of sexual violence, as well as other forms of sexual harassment, are prohibited by the Policy Against Discrimination, Harassment, Sexual Misconduct, Relationship Violence, and Retaliation.
+All forms of sexual violence, as well as other forms of sexual harassment, are prohibited by the Policy Against Discrimination, Harassment, Sexual Violence, Relationship Violence, and Retaliation.

 Consent to sexual activity requires voluntary, positive agreement between the participants to engage in specific sexual activity.
 Consent is active, not passive.
 Signals of consent must be part of a mutual and ongoing process, offered freely and knowingly.